Online Noncredit Course

 by the NASW, NH Chapter, Authorization #2693

-Note about the course format: This course is offered completely online using the University of New Hampshire's (UNH) Blackboard system.
+Note about the course format: This course is offered completely online using the University of New Hampshire's (UNH) Canvas system.
 It is "asynchronous" meaning that you log into the course and class discussions on your own time 24/7 (rather than scheduled/real time).
-After registering, just prior to the introductory week, you will be emailed special login instructions to access the Blackboard course.
-To enter the course, you will need internet access and the Blackboard login.
+After registering, prior to the introductory week, you will be emailed special login instructions to access the Canvas course.
+To enter the course, you will need internet access and the Canvas login.

 Who Should Participate: This course has been developed specifically for healthcare, mental health, and education professionals.
 Examples of professionals who might take this course are: